 Hair sheep primer

-While it is estimated that hair sheep comprise only 10 percent of the world's sheep population, hair sheep numbers are growing, especially in temperate climates like the United States.
-Many factors are driving the increase in hair sheep numbers: lack of profitability in the wool sector, paucity of sheep shearers, widespread development of anthelmintic-resistant worms, and the overall desire (need) for easy-care sheep.
+While it is estimated that hair sheep comprise only 10 percent of the world's sheep population, their are growing, especially in temperate climates like the United States.
+Many factors are driving the increase in hair sheep numbers: lack of profitability in the wool sector, lack of sheep shearers, widespread development of anthelmintic-resistant worms, and the overall desire (need) for easy-care sheep.

 Originally, all sheep were hair sheep.
 The Mouflon, a subspecies of wild sheep, is thought to be one of two ancestors of all modern domestic sheep breeds.
 A horned sheep, it has a short, red-brown hair coat, with a soft, woolly undercoat and short tail.
 Wool-bearing animals, with long, woolly tails, were the result of selecting wild sheep for their soft woolly undercoat.